A Formal Separation Between Strategic and Nonstrategic Behavior: Strategic Behavioral Models

 \begin{definition}[Other responsiveness] A behavioral model $f_i$ is \emph{other responsive} if there exists a pair of games $G=(N,A,u)$ and $G'=(N,A,u')$ such that $u_i(a) = u'_i(a)$ for all $a \in A$, but $f_i(G) \ne f_i(G')$. \end{definition}

 It is also traditional to assume that agents always act to maximize their expected utilities.
 This assumption is too strong for our purposes; for example, we want to allow for deviations from perfect utility maximization such as quantal best response.
-However, it does not seem reasonable to call an agent strategic if it pays no attention whatsoever to its own payoffs.
-We thus introduce a concept that we call \emph{dominance responsiveness}, which is a considerably weaker sense in which an agent might show concern for its own payoffs.
-The condition requires only that gross changes in agents' own incentives will cause them to change their behavior.
-More formally, we say that a behavioral model is dominance responsive if for every pair of games $G,G' \in \G$ such that an action is strictly dominant in one game and strictly dominated in another, then the behavioral model does not behave identically in both games.
+However, it does not seem reasonable to call an agent strategic if they pay no attention whatsoever to their own payoffs.
+A natural analogue to other responsiveness might seem to be \emph{payoff responsiveness} \citep[as in][]{goeree2005regular}, where agents are assumed to play higher expected-utility actions with higher probability.
+Computing the expected utility of a player's action requires a belief over the actions of the other players, so we cannot use this notion without fixing the specific beliefs of the agent.
+We thus introduce a concept that we call \emph{dominance responsiveness}, a sense in which an agent might show concern for their own payoffs that is weaker in two ways.
+First, it requires that agents with an action that has higher expected utility \emph{regardless of the actions of the other players} play that action with higher probability than other actions.
+Second, it only requires this when the action's utility is \emph{sufficiently} higher; agents are not required to respond to arbitrarily small differences in utility.